 - virus attacks.

-Ability to recover data on SSD
+Chances to recover data on SSD

 Fortunately, SSD data recovery is possible under the following conditions:

 - If your SSD is old enough, it may not support TRIM.
-Therefore, deleted data can be recovered.
+Therefore, the deleted data can be recovered.

-If your situation matches one of these conditions, you can recover the lost data using the data recovery software.
+If your situation matches one of these conditions, you can recover the lost data using data recovery software.

 Magic Partition Recovery

-If your disk contains deleted partitions or bad sectors, Magic Partition Recovery can restore any information from it.
+If your disk contains deleted partitions or bad sectors, Magic Partition Recovery can restore any information from there.
 This program restores all types of files from all types of media.
-The Quick Scan mode displays a list of deleted files in a matter of seconds.
-And deep analysis mode finds files by their contents, not relying on the file table.
-Magic Partition Recovery fixes errors in the structure of the system disk and recovers severely damaged, deleted and overwritten file systems.
+The Quick Scan mode displays a list of deleted files in a matter of seconds, while deep analysis mode finds files by their contents, without relying on the file table.
+Magic Partition Recovery fixes errors in the system disk structure and recovers heavily damaged, deleted and overwritten file systems.